MicrosoftDocs/cpp-docs/docs/ide/using-the-visual-studio-ide-for-cpp-desktop-development.md

 **Visual Studio 2015 Installation**

 To install Visual Studio 2015, go to [Download older versions of Visual Studio](https://www.visualstudio.com/vs/older-downloads/).
 Run the setup program and choose **Custom installation** and then choose the C++ component.

-In general, we highly recommend that you use Visual Studio 2019 even if you need to compile your code using the Visual Studio 2017 or Visual Studio 2015 compiler.
-For more information, see [Use native multi-targeting in Visual Studio to build old projects](../porting/use-native-multi-targeting.md).

 Once your Visual Studio installation is complete, you are ready to continue.